Internet-Draft CoAP pubsub December 2024

 A publisher MAY delete a topic by making a CoAP DELETE request on the topic-data URI.

-On success, the server returns a 2.02 (Deleted) response.
+On success, the broker returns a 2.02 (Deleted) response.

 Request: